AndreaCeccarelli/metrics_model/README.md

 At this point, you should see a results folders with some files.
 These files includes the novel metrics discussed in our work.
 The files are CSV and JSON, their content is straightforward, but if you have any kind of trouble just ask us for clarification.

 If you arrived here, it means you are fully able to obtain the results we presented in our work.
 You can further play with the notebook, for example to test different parameters and different models.

+For example, we present the notebooks ZZZ which tries multiple combinations of parameters.
+It was used to produce the data in our paper, but beware as it will take multiple days to complete.

 ## Contacts for further information and suggestions
 (missing for double blind review)